-Puppies are accepted from 3 months or once their vaccinations are complete.
+Puppies are accepted once their vaccinations are complete.
 The focus for our youngest members is on positive social interactions, developing impulse and frustration control and lots of gentle body handling with advice on bite inhibition, toilet training, feeding and body language.
 We'll cover basic good manners and how to make training fun and enjoyable for you both.
 We prefer the "learn to earn" method and use lure and reward training methods.

 We also offer the fun and growing dog sport; Rally-Obedience.
 This is a sport in which a dog and handler complete a course of 10 or more stations, where at each station a certain skill, such as weaving between cones; a down or sit stay, is performed.
 The quicker you go through the course and the fewer mistakes you make, the higher your score.
 The aim is to get around the course with a happy attentive dog, at a nice consistent pace with the dog in position and not making any mistakes.
 Lots of fun for both dog and handler.

 Also on offer Trick training as a fun way to play.
 The tricks are all designed to develop particular aspect of of your dog's abilities, from the mental to the physical.
 These classes commence at 6pm on Mondays.

 Obedience classes are on Monday nights starting at 7pm.
 (45 minutes) . $150.00 for an initial 7 week course which includes $50.00 annual membership so you can continue to attend classes for the rest of the year at no further cost.
 If you are joining on the last intake of the year then membership will continue for the following year as well.